cloudfoundry/summit-training-classes/basics/site/content/labs/debugging.md

 This app can be fixed by setting an environment variable and restarting it.

 * Use `cf help` to set an environment variable for your app called `FIXED` with a value of `true`.
-* Then restart your app.
+* Restart your app, and visit it in a browser.

 ## Debugging with Events

+Now the app offers other links that allow you to terminate the app's process, use up all the app's RAM, or fill the disk.

+* Try crashing the app, or exhausting its memory.
-* View the recent events for your app.
+* Use `cf events` to view the recent events for your app.

 ### Checking Your Work